Pre-candidates for future offices

 of Organization must include the signatures of the chairperson and the treasurer of the committee.
 The treasurer who is designated will remain the treasurer until a new treasurer is designated.

-the election in which the PAC will be active.
+No, but PACs must file a Statement of Organization (PDF) before the election in which the PAC will be active.

 PACs are subject to the same campaign finance filing requirements as candidates.